 Harper has a master's degree in library science with a concentration in technical services from Wayne State University.
 An experienced cataloger, she has worked in academic, medical, and automotive libraries and archives and specializes in the cataloging of African-American–related materials.
-Harper heads up the CBMR's outreach and events planning and coordinates reference services, visits and tours, and class presentations by CBMR staff.
+Harper heads up the CBMR's community engagement and events planning and coordinates reference services, visits and tours, and class presentations by CBMR staff.

 Laurie Lee Moses, BA, MM, MS-LIS, Archivist and Digital Librarian

 Moses is a graduate of the LEEP Program of the Graduate School of Library and Information Science at the University of Illinois at Urbana-Champaign, with a focus on data curation and special collections.
 She is also a performer/composer and holds a master’s degree in composition from Roosevelt University.
-Since joining the CBMR in 2009, Moses has developed and applied her interests in Chicago soul and House music, Black appeal radio, community politics, user-centered design, technology innovations, and graph databases.
+Since joining the CBMR in 2009, Moses has developed and applied her interests in Chicago soul and House music, Black appeal radio, audio preservation, community politics, user-centered design, technology innovations, and graph databases.
 Currently sole archivist and primary contact for donor relations, she also acts as webmaster and directs digital initiatives at the CBMR.